ncu-dart/Dynamic_Ensemble/README.md

 after setting all things that mention above run DELR.py

-2.if you want to try my method on your own dataset set as follow
+2.if you want to try my method on your own dataset set 'setup.txt' as follow

     preprocessed the dataset as you wish